braitsch/ofxDatGui/readme.md

 	[ERROR] :: Component Not Found : GHOST BUTTON [WARNING] :: Event Handler Not Set : MY BUTTON

-However you can easily suppress these warnings via:
+However you can easily suppress these warnings by calling:

-	ofxDatGuiQuietLog = true;
+	ofxDatGuiLog::quiet();

 ##Save & Load Settings